 Sphagnum Moss is commonly known as peat moss.
-This type of moss is more common in the Northern Hemisphere in moister areas of the forests.
-Bogs and wetlands will generally have a more concentrated amount of moss because of the water availability.
+This type of moss is common in the Northern Hemisphere in moister areas of the forests.
+Bogs and wetlands will have a more concentrated amount of moss because of the water availability.

-Even during and after the early settlers, moss was used in lieu of bandages and cotton because of its absorbency.
+Even during and after the early settlers, moss was used instead of bandages and cotton because of its absorbency.
 It is also antimicrobial with anti-viral properties which acted as a natural antiseptic.

 Even more extraordinary, is that this moss acts as a natural water-purifier.
-Sewage emitted through the moss growth will absorb toxicity and heavy metals.
+Sewage emitted through the moss' growth will absorb toxicity and heavy metals.
 This natural product is used in European countries to flavor whiskey and scotch.